Request for Bereavement Wall Hanging

 - For several weeks I thought about how I’d like to make the quilt with this tree in the foreground.
 When I actually made it, I discarded almost every idea I’d had.

 - I knew I had to first design a background, then add the tree at the last minute.

 - Although I had planned to design a background using the misty hills in the background as a template, I realized right away that I wanted something much more interesting.

 - Similarly, I had thought I’d make the flat plain on which the tree stands act as a mirror to the tree’s branches as is shown in the picture.
 That idea was also quickly discarded.

 - So what was my design?
 I couldn’t imagine one.
-Instead I simply set about making the quilt, with no design in mind, except I needed a background for my tree.
+Instead I simply set about making the quilt with no design in mind, except that I needed a background for my tree.

 - The design grew as I worked, changing as I went along.
 This was a first for me, working with a design that was wholly in my head.
 But it worked incredibly well.